 Does this failure have anything to do with how we define success?

 Yes.
 It’s a “chicken or the egg” argument, but it comes down to mindset.

 Tasler proceeds to discuss a change management study conducted by McKinsey where they found, “A third of executives believed that their change initiatives were total successes, and another third believed that their change initiatives were more successful than unsuccessful.”
 But only “about one in ten admit to having been involved in a transformation that was ‘completely’ or ‘mostly’ unsuccessful.”

 Therefore, pointing to the McKinsey study as evidence for a 70% change initiative implementation failure rate is like saying that every time a baseball player steps up to the plate and doesn’t hit a home run, that player has “failed.”

 But that isn’t true in baseball any more than it is true in organizations.
 The McKinsey results show that around 60% of change initiatives are somewhere between a base-hit and a home run, and only 1 in 10 are strikeouts.

-Even if you’re not hitting it out of the park, your change initiatives could still be successful, if you define success as improvement.
-And if you set your mind to focus on seeing any improvement as the absence of failure, you could set your organization up for greater success in implementing change initiatives that work longterm.
+Even if you’re not hitting it out of the park, your change initiatives could still be successful, if you define success as an improvement.
+And if you set your mind to focus on seeing any improvement in the absence of failure, you could set your organization up for greater success in implementing change initiatives that work long-term.

 Your team will look to you, their leader, to set the tone for success, and your chances of sustaining change will reflect that positivity.